Ocean reanalysis: No-model approach

 ISHII and LEVITUS begin with a first guess of the climatological monthly upper-ocean temperature based on climatologies produced by the NOAA National Oceanographic Data Center.
 The innovations are mapped onto the analysis levels.
 ISHII uses and alternative 3DVAR approach to do an objective mapping with a smaller decorrelation scale in midlatitudes (300 km) that elongates in the zonal direction by a factor of 3 at equatorial latitudes.
 LEVITUS begins similarly to ISHII, but uses the technique of Cressman and Barnes with a homogeneous scale of 555 km to objectively map the temperature innovation onto a uniform grid.

 Sequential approaches

 The sequential approaches can be further divided into those using Optimal Interpolation and its more sophisticated cousin the Kalman Filter, and those using 3D-Var.
 Among those mentioned above, INGV and SODA use versions of Optimal Interpolation.
 CERFACS, GODAS, and GFDL all use 3DVar.
 "To date we are unaware of any attempt to use Kalman Filter for multi-decadal ocean reanalyses."
 The 4-Dimensional Local Ensemble Transform Kalman Filter (4D-LETKF) has been applied to the Geophysical Fluid Dynamics Laboratory's (GFDL) Modular Ocean Model (MOM2) for a 7-year ocean reanalysis from January 1997 – 2004.

 Variational (4D-Var) approach

+The leading 4D-Var approach, ECCO, applies dynamical consistency through a decadal assimilation window and uses a suite of in situ and remote sensed observations.

-One innovative attempt by GECCO has been made to apply 4D-Var to the decadal ocean estimation problem.
+This resulted in a collaborative effort, GECCO, which also applies 4D-Var to the decadal ocean estimation problem.
 This approach faces daunting computational challenges, but provides some interesting benefits including satisfying some conservation laws and the construction of the ocean model adjoint.